A Handmade Blooming Branch Perfect for Winter

 A blooming branch can be a gorgeous piece of home decor, especially for late winter and early spring.
 To me, blooming branches represent a rebirth – being able to start again with renewed energy.
 Lots of citrus botanicals tend to bloom in winter and early spring, so we made this showstopping paper orange blossom to celebrate this beautiful seasonal offering.
 The more that this branch came to life, the more we absolutely fell in love with it.

-- Tissue Paper [Papaya from the Tropical Squeeze tissue pack]
+- Lia Griffith Tissue Paper – Tropical Squeeze Papaya

 - 2-inch Foam Balls

 - Gather the tools and materials listed above.

 - Cut out your crepe pieces according the the PDF template.
 Then, cut out several circles of orange tissue paper about 2 inches in diameter.